ohadzr/Harvester/README.md

 # If you prefer not to copy the model file into the Docker image, you can use a Docker volume:
 docker run -it -v /path/to/model/directory:/app/model harvester
 ```

+## Tasks for Daniel
+1. get a server with a GPU, something like 3080 or higher
+2. Badel everything
+3. Install on the server, if you managed to get the docker to run that's perfect
+4. Call me to come and connect it to Nemesis, building a website and other stuff